-Once a year, about three days after the full moon in August, the coral spawn, releasing gamete bundles that can be collected.
+The coral spawn once a year, about three days after the full moon in August, releasing gamete bundles that can be collected.
 After bundle breakdown, the sperm are separated, concentrated and frozen over liquid nitrogen before storing in a liquid nitrogen dewar.
 Once frozen, they can be preserved for hundreds of years or until the genetic material is needed back into the coral population.

 SEZARC is investigating the optimal time for coral sperm cryopreservation after spawning.
 In vitro fertilization studies revealed declines in sperm quality over the course of the night, once the bundles have released the sperm and the eggs, and recent transmission electron microscopy studies demonstrated sperm intracellular changes that start to occur soon after spawning.
 This suggests a narrow window exists for optimal fertilization, so sperm cryopreservation before the sperm become too aged is critical.